tkamat/maze-evolution/README.md

 # maze-evolution

-A [re-frame](https://github.com/Day8/re-frame) that runs balls through a virtual maze, and evolves them using evolution
+A [re-frame] application (https://github.com/Day8/re-frame) that runs balls through a virtual maze, and evolves them using evolution

 ## Development Mode